IntentArchitect/Docs/articles/getting-started/tutorials/building-an-application/building-an-application.md

 ![Add Basket Item Modeled](images/model-add-item-to-basket-command.png)

+> [!NOTE]
+> In the `Services` Designer we have used both `Map from Domain` and `Map to Domain Data`, both mechanisms create design time links between the Domain and Services allowing modules to be aware of these relationships.
+These mappings are visualized by left and right facing arrows respectively.
+Right facing arrows are typically used for inbound contracts like Command and Queries.
+Left facing arrows are typically used for outbound contracts, which DTO's typically are.

-Again, let's look at the results of this modeling:
+Again, let's look at the results of your modeling:

 * Save (`Ctrl`+ `S`).
-* Run the Software Factory (`F5`).
+* Run the `Software Factory` (`F5`).

 ![SF - Add Basket Item](images/software-factory-add-item-to-basket.png)